hitenn-k/HR-Analytics/README.md

-#📊 HR Analytics Dashboard (Power BI)
+# 📊 HR Analytics Dashboard (Power BI)

-📌 Project Overview
+## 📌 Project Overview
-This project focuses on analyzing HR data to uncover workforce insights and support data‑driven decision‑making.
+This project analyzes **HR data** to uncover workforce insights and support data‑driven decision‑making.
 The dashboard provides a clear view of employee performance, attrition, recruitment efficiency, and engagement trends.

-**🎯 Objectives
+## 🎯 Objectives
-Track key HR metrics such as attrition rate, average tenure, and recruitment efficiency
+- Track key HR metrics such as **attrition rate, average tenure, and recruitment efficiency**

-Identify workforce trends across departments, roles, and demographics
+- Identify workforce trends across **departments, roles, and demographics**

-Provide actionable insights to improve employee retention and engagement
+- Provide actionable insights to improve **employee retention and engagement**

-Demonstrate practical application of Power BI, DAX, and Power Query in HR analytics
+- Demonstrate practical application of **Power BI, DAX, and Power Query** in HR analytics

-##🔑 Key Insights & Visuals
+## 🔑 Key Insights & Visuals
-📉 Attrition Analysis – turnover rate by department and role
+- 📉 **Attrition Analysis** – turnover rate by department and role

-👥 Employee Demographics – distribution by age, gender, and tenure
+- 👥 **Employee Demographics** – distribution by age, gender, and tenure

-🏢 Recruitment Metrics – hiring efficiency and time‑to‑fill positions
+- 🏢 **Recruitment Metrics** – hiring efficiency and time‑to‑fill positions

-📊 Performance Trends – department‑wise KPIs and role‑wise comparisons
+- 📊 **Performance Trends** – department‑wise KPIs and role‑wise comparisons

-🎛️ Interactive Filters – slicers, field parameters, and dynamic toggles for deeper exploration
+- 🎛️ **Interactive Filters** – slicers, field parameters, and dynamic toggles

-##🛠️ Tools & Techniques
+## 🛠️ Tools & Techniques
-Power BI Desktop – dashboard creation & visualization
+- **Power BI Desktop** – dashboard creation & visualization

-Power Query – data cleaning & transformation
+- **Power Query** – data cleaning & transformation

-DAX – advanced calculations for HR KPIs
+- **DAX** – advanced calculations for HR KPIs

-Interactive Design – slicers, field parameters, and buttons
+- **Interactive Design** – slicers, field parameters, and buttons

-##🚀 Project Goals
+## 🚀 Project Goals
-Showcase data storytelling through HR analytics
+- Showcase **data storytelling** through HR analytics

-Build a strong portfolio project for recruiter visibility
+- Build a strong **portfolio project** for recruiter visibility

-Highlight technical skills in Excel, Power BI, SQL, Python
+- Highlight technical skills in **Excel, Power BI, SQL, Python**

+## 📂 How to Use
+1. Download the `.pbix` file from this repository
+2. Open in **Power BI Desktop**
+3. Explore interactive visuals using slicers and filters

+## 🙌 Feedback
+I’d love to hear your thoughts!
+If you have suggestions or feedback, please share them in the **Issues** or **Comments** section.

+---

+### 🔖 Tags
+`#PowerBI #HRAnalytics #DataVisualization #BusinessIntelligence #DashboardDesign #DataStorytelling #PortfolioProject`